 The only way cheating can be justified is if the reasons behind the actions matter to you as a couple (or to you as an individual).
 Some people find the act of cheating unforgivable, regardless of the reasons behind it.
 Others consider all the factors.

-Talk to Your Richmond Hill Divorce Lawyer
+Talk to Your Ontario Divorce Lawyer

 FAQs on IS CHEATING EVER JUSTIFIED? – what is cheating in a relationship